 If a buyer needs to obtain financing for a transaction, how is this dealt with in the transaction documents?
+What are the typical obligations of the seller to assist in the buyer's financing?

 Having the buyer's financing as a condition precedent for closing is uncommon, and therefore, usually the burden of the financing is on the buyer.
 Further, including representations and warranties on the financial capacity of the buyer to be able to close is becoming more common.
-Failure to close by the buyer due to lack of financing is treated as any other breach.
+Failure to close by the buyer due to lack of financing is treated like any other breach.

 In general, there is no restriction for Chilean companies to give financial assistance in connection with a business combination.
-However, if at the time of the purchase the financing may be qualified as a related-party transaction for the target company giving the financial assistance, such assistance must be approved by the board on arm's-length conditions similar to those prevailing on the market, and could also need the approval by the affirmative vote of twothirds of the outstanding voting shares.
+However, if at the time of the purchase the financing may be qualified as a related-party transaction for the target company giving the financial assistance, such assistance must be approved by the board on arm'slength conditions similar to those prevailing on the market, and could also need the approval by the affirmative vote of two-thirds of the outstanding voting shares.
 Should the target company wish to have its assets used to secure the buyer's loan with a third party, a special shareholders' meeting of the target company must approve such guarantee by the affirmative vote of two-thirds of the issued voting shares.